Theater & Performance Studies | Major & Minor

 - All L&S-approved credits from other colleges transfer into your degree, but rarely into the major.

-- Transfer students should bring a copy of previous transcripts/course descriptions to Michael Mansfield for evaluation
+- Transfer students should bring a copy of previous transcripts/course descriptions to the Undergraduate Academic Advisor for evaluation.

 Guidelines for the Major